MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/xaml-cust-ctrl.md

 ## Create a Blank App (BgLabelControlApp)
 Begin by creating a new project in Microsoft Visual Studio.
 Create a **Blank App (C++/WinRT)** project, and name it *BgLabelControlApp*.
 In a later section of this topic, you'll be directed to build your project (don't build until then).

+> [!NOTE]
+> For info about setting up Visual Studio for C++/WinRT development&mdash;including installing and using the C++/WinRT Visual Studio Extension (VSIX) and the NuGet package (which together provide project template and build support)&mdash;see [Visual Studio support for C++/WinRT](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).

 We're going to author a new class to represent a custom (templated) control.
 We're authoring and consuming the class within the same compilation unit.
 But we want to be able to instantiate this class from XAML markup, and for that reason it's going to be a runtime class.
 And we're going to use C++/WinRT to both author and consume it.

 The first step in authoring a new runtime class is to add a new **Midl File (.idl)** item to the project.
 Name it `BgLabelControl.idl`.
 Delete the default contents of `BgLabelControl.idl`, and paste in this runtime class declaration.